AWS Security Blog

 - The portal generates a SAML authentication response that includes assertions that identify the user and include attributes about the user.
 The portal sends this response to the client browser.
 Although not discussed here, you can also configure your IdP to include a SAML assertion attribute called SessionDuration that specifies how long the console session is valid.
 You can also configure the IdP to pass attributes as session tags.

-- The client browser is redirected to the AWS single sign-on endpoint and posts the SAML assertion.
+- The client browser is redirected to the AWS IAM Identity Center endpoint and posts the SAML assertion.

 - The endpoint requests temporary security credentials on behalf of the user, and creates a console sign-in URL that uses those credentials.